Quality Comfort Heating and Cooling

 (828) 252-8544

-When you need ira hvac rebates — inflation reduction act savings in Columbus, NC, Quality Comfort Heating & Cooling is just 55 minutes south from our Asheville headquarters — meaning fast response times and reliable service.
+When you need energy saver nc rebates — up to $8,000 on a heat pump in Columbus, NC, Quality Comfort Heating & Cooling is just 55 minutes south from our Asheville headquarters — meaning fast response times and reliable service.
 We've been the NATE-certified team that Columbus area residents trust since 2005.

 Quality Comfort serves Columbus and Polk County with professional heating and cooling services.
 From the county seat's established neighborhoods to rural properties throughout the area, we provide expert HVAC installation, repair, and maintenance designed for the foothills climate where summer cooling demands are higher than the surrounding mountains.